-M47 Producer Observations and Scoring Additionally, dairies are strongly encouraged to conduct and document flock health on a routine basis throughout the year by keeping records of routine health and environmental assessments.
+M47 Producer Observations and Scoring Additionally, dairies are strongly encouraged to conduct and document herd health on a routine basis throughout the year by keeping records of routine health and environmental assessments.
 Recommended parameters for scoring are given in the noted section of this checklist.
-Documentation may include but is not limited to (check only the boxes that are applicable): Body Condition Scoring (see FW1); Slips and Falls Scoring (see E48); and Lameness/ Locomotion Scoring (see E49).
-Where an assessment is outside of the parameters noted, a program of mitigation must be developed and continued until parameters return to normal.
-When conducted, these records should be filed as part of the Flock Health Plan, including any program of mitigation. □ N/A /10 Auditor note: This question is scored either "Yes" if the dairy maintains records of routine health and environmental assessments, or "N/A" if the dairy does not Do not score this question "No."
+Documentation may include but is not limited to (check only the boxes that are applicable): Body Condition Scoring (see FW1); Slips and Falls Scoring (see E48); and Lameness/ Locomotion Scoring (see E49). ☐ Yes /10 141-7 Where an assessment is outside of the parameters noted, a program of mitigation must be developed and continued until parameters return to normal.
+When conducted, these records should be filed as part of the Herd Health Plan, including any program of mitigation.
+Auditor note: This question is scored either "Yes" if the dairy maintains records of routine health and environmental assessments, or "N/A" if the dairy does not.
+Do not score this question "No." □ N/A 710